seyounger/WILT/README.md

 # Wetness index based on landscape position and topography (WILT): Modifying TWI to reflect landscape position

-An Arcpy script to calculate WILT - Wetness index based on landscape position and topography (WILT): Modifying TWI to reflect landscape position
+An Arcpy script to calculate WILT as described in [Wetness index based on landscape position and topography (WILT): Modifying TWI to reflect landscape position](https://doi.org/10.1016/j.jenvman.2019.109863)

 ## Requirements to run the script:

-+ ArcGIS or the ability to run ArcPy scripts, I haven't been able to test this in ArcPro
++ ArcGIS or the ability to run ArcPy scripts (this hasn't been tested in ArcPro)
 + Spatial Analyst extension enabled
 + 3D Analyst Extension enabled